Zoran Luledzija

 Wrap the app with the IntlProvider

 The react-intl library uses the provider pattern to pass the needed configuration through the tree of descendant nodes.
-That way, throughout the whole app, we can use localized messages and proper formatting.
-As you can see in the below-posted example, the top-level app component is wrapped with the IntlProvider from the react-intl.
-There, we are passing two props to the IntlProvider, the locale, and the messages.
-As the name implies, these props expect selected locale within the app and appropriate messages for that locale.
+This approach ensures that throughout the entire app, we can use localized messages and proper formatting.
+As you can see in the following example, the top-level app component is wrapped with the IntlProvider from react-intl.
+There, we pass two props to the IntlProvider, locale and messages.
+As their names suggest, the locale prop specifies the selected locale within the app, and the messages prop contains the messages corresponding to that locale.

 Detect user's preferred language

-The initial locale of the app is retrieved from the user’s preferred language (the language of the browser).
-If the user’s preferred language is not supported, the app will use the default, English.
-The presented locale resolution logic is trivial.
-In practice, this would probably be a slightly more robust check that would include a region control as well.
+By detecting the user’s preferred language (the language of the browser), we are going to set the initial locale of the app.
+If the user’s preferred language is not supported, the app will default to English.
+The locale resolution logic presented here is basic.
+In practice, a more comprehensive check would likely be implemented, possibly including region control as well.

 Load translations dynamically

-Using dynamic imports, we are loading localization messages only when they are needed.
-Moreover, that way, we are improving app performance, as only required data is loaded.
-The below-posted example contains the loadMessages function that returns localization messages as a Promise for the passed locale.
+Using dynamic imports, we load localization messages only when they are needed.
+Moreover, this approach improves app performance since only the necessary data is loaded.
+The example below contains a slightly updated loadMessages function, which returns localization messages as a Promise for the specified locale.

 import React, { useState, useEffect } from "react";